 Mozart is the backbone of Ketelsen’s repertoire.
 Forthcoming appearances include more Figaros in Barcelona and Boston, and Leporello in Don Giovanni, including the Covent Garden revival in 2008.
 Is Mozart still a great challenge to sing, or is it comfortable?

-‘When I was younger, when I was starting out, still studying, I always thought Mozart was very tough.
+“When I was younger, when I was starting out, still studying, I always thought Mozart was very tough.
 Some of it is, for me.
 It’s quite a common opinion that Mozart is the most healthy thing for a singer, it’s the most healthy activity for a singer to do.
 I don’t know why it is it’s just the way he wrote.
 I’m not sure he did it purposely, it’s just that his style of writing happens to be a healthy way to produce sound, nothing too driving, it doesn’t ask too much of the singer it’s not like Wagner where you should be in your 40s when you start.
 You could start with Mozart when you’re very young and you’ll never go wrong.
 I’ve sung Guglielmo before, in Così fan tutte, and that wasn’t comfortable, but that was just a Fach issue, it was just a little too high.
 But typically, my meat and potatoes Mozart is Leporello in Don Giovanni and Figaro in Marriage of Figaro.”

 In the last two years alone, Ketelsen has sung three different roles in Don Giovanni – the Don himself, his servant Leporello, and Masetto.
 What’s it like singing all three roles?